SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 ## How It Works

 The generator takes a set number of random words from each category, shuffles them, and produces the desired number of unique prompts.
-You can directly copy the prompt to your clipboard and use it in any application of your choice.
+You can copy the generated prompt to your clipboard and paste it into any application of your choice..

 ## Detailed Features